scuzzydude/asimov/asimov.md

 Post-Agency means the subject is dead and can't speak for themselves.
 Pre-Agency means the subject is too young to make decisions about their intellectual property rights.
 I'll get into what Agency means a little later.

-There' a few (infinite) ways this could go, but if you're idea is to an honor a dead genius, you'll likely have a lot of competition.
+There are a few (infinite) ways this could go, but if you're idea is to an honor a dead genius, you'll likely have a lot of competition.
 This is expected, as are mergers and acquisitions and consolidation.
 You'll need to stand out.

 #### Einstein